rhiot/gitbook/cloudplatform/services/device_management.md

     }

+### Registering device

+In order to register a device in a device service, send a definition of a former to the `device.register` channel:

+    device -> device.register

+Where `device` is an encoded object following the `Device` schema.

+### Updating device metadata

+In order to updated already registered device, send a definition of it to the `device.update` channel:

+    device -> device.update

+Where `device` is an encoded object following the `Device` schema.
+Keep in mind that `deviceId` and `registrationId` fields of the encoded payload must match the corresponding values of the device registered in a device service.

 ### Listing devices

 To list the devices registered to the cloud (together with their basic metadata) send empty message to the following